 The financial statements have been prepared on the going concern basis, which assumes that the Company will continue to be able to meet its liabilities as they fall due for the foreseeable future.
-At 31 December 2019 the Company had cash balances of £0.1m and is debt free.
+At 31 December 2020 the Company had cash balances of £0.5m and approximately £0.8m as at the date of this report, with £0.5m held on deposit with the English Court as security in relation to the UK Proceedings.